Joint Enhancement and Classification using Coupled Diffusion Models of Signals and Logits: Method

 Our objective is to robustly estimate the clean logits $\vy_0$ from the corrupted observation $\vx_{cor}$ by modeling a reverse diffusion process over latent variables conditioned on the corrupted input.
 To this end, we employ two coupled diffusion processes: one operating on the corrupted signal and the other on the noisy logits.
 Both processes are indexed by timestep $t \in [0, T]$.
 Specifically, we define: (i) the signal through the diffusion process $\{\vx_t\}_{t=0}^{T}$ that generates the clean signal, and (ii) the logits through the diffusion process $\{\vy_t\}_{t=0}^{T}$ that generates the clean class logits.
 During inference, both processes begin from their respective noise distributions, $\vx_T \sim \mathcal{N}(0, \bm{I})$ and $\vy_T \sim \mathcal{N}(0, \bm{I})$, and are jointly denoised through iterative refinement.

-We adopt the following notational conventions: $p_\theta(\cdot)$ denotes learned reverse diffusion distributions parameterized by neural networks with parameters $\theta$, while $q(\cdot)$ denotes the fixed, tractable Gaussian posteriors induced by the forward diffusion schedule.
+We adopt the following notational conventions: $p_\theta(\cdot)$ denotes learned reverse diffusion distributions parameterized by neural networks with parameters $\theta$.
+We use this notation both for one-step reverse transitions, such as $p_\theta(\vx_{t-1}\mid\cdot)$, and for clean-sample prediction distributions, such as $p_\theta(\vx_0\mid\cdot)$.
+In the latter case, $p_\theta(\vx_0\mid\cdot)$ is implemented deterministically: it is interpreted as a Dirac delta distribution centered at the neural network prediction $\hat{\vx}_0$.
+The notation $q(\cdot)$ denotes the fixed, tractable Gaussian posteriors induced by the forward diffusion schedule.
 We use $\px(\cdot)$ and $\py(\cdot)$ to denote the signal and logits instantiations of $p_\theta$, respectively.